sijuswamy/KTU-Maths-Updation/GAMAT201.md

 $$

 - Introduce the procedure for solving a system of linear equations using Gauss elimination method.
+- Practice more problems from the prescribed text book.
 - Present the linear system $$2x+y=11; 4x+2y=10.$$ and try to solve it using Gauss elimination method.
 Demonstrate the fact that the solution leads to a mathematical Fallaci.
 This will lead to frame a systematic method to check consistency of the system (Fundamental theorem of linear system).
 Now introduce the concept of rank as number of linearly independent rows.
 - Present the row reduced echelon form to find rank of a matrix.
 - Introduce the concept of vector space/ linear space- using the $\mathbb{R}^2$ as an example. (include 3b1b video link)